ashaheed3/CodeRefactor/README.md

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+## My changes
+* line 8 Changed title to something more descriptive
+* line 13 Changed div tag to header
+* line 16 Tried changing div tag to nav but it changed the formatting of the page.
+Changed it back
+* line 32 Changed div tag to main
+* line 34 Changed div tag to article
+* line 36, 45, 54, 67, 76, 85 Changed div tag to section
+* line 38, 47, 56, 70, 79, 88 Added alt attribute
+* line 65 Changed div tag to aside
+* line 96  Changed div tag to footer
 - - -
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.